 Should you use ice or heat for injuries?

-You just twisted your ankle and it’s throbbing in pain.
-Do you run for ice or apply a hot compress?
+You just twisted an ankle, and it’s throbbing.
+Do you grab ice or a heating pad?

-While you may have been taught to apply heat or to alternate between a hot compress and ice pack, science has shown that cold treatment is best for most acute injuries, explains Tidelands Health athletic trainer Dana Woodard.
+While you may have been taught to apply heat or to alternate between a hot compress and an ice pack, maybe even rest and elevate, science has changed the infamous RICE (rest, ice, compress, elevate) method.

-“For the first 72 hours, don’t apply heat,” she says.
+“For the first 72 hours, don’t apply heat,” says Dr. Christopher Johnson, a family and sports medicine physician at Tidelands Health.
 “Adding heat opens blood vessels and contributes to swelling.”

-Heat (such as a heating pad or warm towel) can be applied to non-acute muscle or joint pains, such as chronic back pain, to loosen the muscles and reduce spasms, she says.
-Warming the area can also reduce joint stiffness.
+Applying heat by using a heating pad or warm towel can be applied to non-acute muscle or joint pains, such as chronic back pain, to loosen the muscles and reduce spasms, Dr. Johnson says.
+Warming the area can also reduce joint stiffness and tissue, and can increase blood flow.

 Sign me up for email updates